 However, if you’re open to something new and you’re intrigued with the responsive, supportive, pressure relieving nature of the Purple Pillow, who am I to stop you?
 Just know that it’s unlike any other pillow out there (in a good or bad way, depending your personal preferences).

-We say yes.
-In fact, we think back sleeping is the most optimal position for the Purple Pillow.
+We think back sleeping is the most optimal position for the Purple Pillow.
 In fact, in most of the graphics on Purple’s website, they showcase back sleepers in particular.

 The pillow has an uncompressed loft of about 3.25”, but when you lay your head on it, the loft drops to about 2.75”.
 There’s a real chance that you won’t find it tall enough for back sleeping, but this is definitely the most ideal position for the pillow.